kanboard/kanboard/doc/heroku.markdown

 Limitations
 -----------

-The storage on Heroku is ephemeral, that means uploaded files through Kanboard are not persistent after a reboot.
+The storage of Heroku is ephemeral, that means uploaded files through Kanboard are not persistent after a reboot.
+We may want to install a plugin to store your files in a cloud storage provider like [Amazon S3](https://github.com/kanboard/plugin-s3).